kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on an MLS facility which that person owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §§171.309, 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321 and is fabricated and installed in accordance with §171.323.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§171.309]], 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321 and is fabricated and installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.323   Fabrication and installation requirements.|§171.323]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of §171.325.
+\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.325   Maintenance and operations requirements.|§171.325]].

 \(4\) A statement of intent to meet the requirements of this subpart.